alfovo/alfovo.github.io/_posts/2023-09-12-mysterious-flapping-of-ids.md

 How would you solve this?
 While it makes the code more complicated, I took a stab at it by making two changes:

 1. I decoupled the browsing session ID and expiration into two cookies.
-2. I increment the ID when it is expired.
+2. I increment the ID when it expires.

 In order to reason about how to solve this bug, I drew a diagram of the expected behavior for seven cases, including the three race conditions.